 Wireframe 03

-Because the demographics of potential site visitors was so vast (current and potential students, faculty, staff, donors, government officials, and the general public), my team and I determined that we would initially begin by communicating with faculty, staff, and donors then expand communications as needed.
-We designed and produced a brand-compliant, visually pleasing layout that provided information in a way that would appeal to those three groups of users.
+Because the demographics of potential site visitors were so vast (current and potential students, faculty, staff, donors, government officials, and the general public), my team and I determined that we would keep the information universally approachable by eliminating the use of jargon or acronyms.
+We designed and produced a brand-compliant, visually pleasing layout that displayed information in a way that would appeal to all three groups of users.

 utsa-capcampaign-experience